-The 8-year average was 0.09 ppm, with a range of 0.01 – 0.24 ppm.
-As farming practices were similar between the eight crop years, variability across these years may be attributed to differences in weather patterns and the volume of different varieties grown in each year.
+The 9-year average was 0.09 ppm, with a range of 0.01 – 0.22 ppm.
+As farming practices were similar between the nine crop years, variability across these years may be attributed to differences in weather patterns and the volume of different varieties grown in each year.

-The tables below represent inorganic arsenic (iAs) content in different types of rice for the 2012 – 2019 crop years:
+The table below represents inorganic arsenic (iAs) content in different types of rice for the 2020 crop year:

 b units are ppm

 The 2021 crop harvest (planting starts Spring 2021) will be our 11th consecutive year of continued testing as part of our ongoing arsenic monitoring program.